$20 LIBERTY GOLD DOUBLE EAGLE MS-62

 - U.S. Mint issue from the following mints: Philadelphia, Denver, Carson City, New Orleans or San Francisco.

-NGC, one of the top two coin grading services, has guaranteed the Brilliant Mint State-62 condition of this coin, adding collectibility to the beloved design.
+PCGS, one of the top two coin grading services, has guaranteed the Brilliant Mint State-62 condition of this coin, adding collectibility to the beloved design.
 Enhance your collection by adding this $20 Liberty Gold Double Eagle to your cart today!